|Solving Tough Problems at their Root Cause: Call to Action|

-We have best practices, tools and experts for virtually any area.
-Where are those ensuring that not only the area solutions work, but also the whole of the system or the enterprise?
+We have best practices, tools and experts for virtually any field.
+Where are those ensuring that not only the partial solutions work, but also the whole package at enterprise and system level?

-1. Solving the mounting conflicts between traditional best practices1 and new best practices2?
+1. Solve the mounting conflicts between traditional1 and new best practices2?

-2. Solving the changeable (root) causes hiding behind complaints, reoccurring problems and ongoing cost-savings pressures?
+2. Solve the changeable (root) causes hiding behind complaints, reoccurring problems and ongoing cost-savings pressures?

-3. Bridging the highly complex communication space between organisations and between best practices?
+3. Bridge the highly complex communication space between organisations and between best practices?

-4. Identifying phenomena3 in complex environments and solving them with techniques suited to these phenomena?
+4. Identify phenomena3 in complex environments and solve them with techniques suited to these phenomena?

 1 Traditional Best Practices: Project Management, Governance, service management, etc.